google-ml-infra/rules_ml_toolchain/gpu/README.md

 includes hermetic UMD libs.

-**The recommended approach is to enable complete CUDA hermeticity, including CUDA UMD libs.**
+**The recommended approach is to enable complete CUDA hermeticity, including CUDA UMD libs.
+If it is not enabled, the linker will use system-wide CUDA UMD libs.**

 To enforce complete hermeticity and link in hermetic CUDA UMD, use the flag